School districts deploy buses as Wi-Fi hotspots to support remote learning: report

 School buses are increasingly being tapped as rolling Wi-Fi hotspots amid the continuing pandemic.

-With school distircts forced to rethink the classroom experience, administrators have adopted some creative solutions for the hurdles students face, particularly those from low-income families.
+With school districts forced to rethink the classroom experience, administrators have adopted some creative solutions for the hurdles students face, particularly those from low-income families.

 Districts have increasingly embraced virtual classrooms in some form – be it exclusively or in a hybrid set-up with students rotating between at-home and in-person learning.